nodesleep/tornadotrax/README.md

     npm run serve
     ```

 5. Open your browser and go to [http://localhost:5173](http://localhost:5173) to view TornadoTrax.
+You will be able to view the UI and the application itself, but the API is locked down so you won't be able to retrieve data.

 ## Contribution Guidelines